HEADINGTON, OXFORD

 Yesterday se'nnight died at Sidmouth, where he had retired for the benefit of his health, in the 35th year of his age, Henry Mayne Whorwood, Esq, of Headington-house, near this city – a gentleman universally respected, and much lamented by a large circle of friends and acquaintances.
 He had for several years held the honourable post of Captain of the Oxford Loyal Troop of Cavalry.

-Henry Mayne Whorwood was buried neither at Headington nor Holton.
-Barely a year after his death, his widow married Joshua Sydney Horton, the Captain of the Princess of Orange, at St George’s, Hanover Square.
+In January 1808, just over a year after his death, his widow Grace married Joshua Sydney Horton, the Captain of HMS Princess of Orange, at St George’s Church, Hanover Square.

 Thomas Henry Whorwood I (Lord 1806 to 1835) & Mary Grape

-The Revd Thomas Henry Whorwood (1778–1835), second (and twin) son of Henry Whorwood, matriculated at Worcester College on 27 November 1795, aged 17.
-His elder brother, then Lord of the Manor, appointed him Vicar of Headington in 1804 and Vicar of Marston in 1805, and died a year later.
-So in October 1806, aged only 28, he unexpectedly became Lord of the Manor of Headington as well; but its estates were inherited by his twin brother, William Henry Whorwood, a captain in the Royal Navy.
+The Revd Thomas Henry Whorwood (1778–1835), second (and twin) son of Henry Whorwood, matriculated at the University of Oxford from Worcester College on 27 November 1795, aged 17.
+His elder brother, then Lord of the Manor, appointed him Vicar of Headington in 1804 and Vicar of Marston in 1805.

 On 8 December 1806 Thomas took out a mortgage on the Manor House and Holly’s Farm, Headington, with William Fletcher and John Parsons of Oxford, bankers, indicating that the family finances he inherited were already in a bad way.